dougtoppin/presentation-splunk-docker/PITCHME.md

 ### Lessons Learned

 * Filtering out what you do not need might be better than filtering in what you want (so that you do not miss anything new)
-* useful to filter out what you don't want rather than filter in because you might miss events that prove useful
+* Useful to filter out what you don't want rather than filter in because you might miss events that prove useful